CHANGE MY LOCATION

 For many people, there can be a lot of anxiety surrounding social situations.
 When put under pressure, many people struggle with rising to the occasion.
 You may have trouble communicating effectively with others or need practice giving instructions or feedback while at work.
 Maybe you are having a hard time getting through to your partner or have trouble seeing things from a different perspective.
 Team sports are a fun, low-pressure way of fine-tuning your communication skills.
 This can lead to stronger social bonds with coworkers as well as your close personal relationships.

-Exercise and Elderly Adults
+Important Social Benefits of Exercise For Elderly Adults

 Exercise is beneficial to people of all ages, including the elderly.
 As we age, our body goes through a lot of changes.
 The older you get, the more bone density you lose.
 Regular exercise can help build back muscle mass and increase mobility in elderly adults.
 Older adults who work out regularly also have fewer problems when it comes to chronic pain and illness.
 Exercising can also be a great social outlet for older individuals who may be feeling lonely and isolated.
 Group fitness classes can give them a sense of independence and help to expand their social circles.

-Social Development in Children
+Benefits of Exercise For Social Development in Children

 Like adults, children need to learn how to hone their social skills and adapt to new challenges and surroundings.